Your shopping cart is empty!

 Pele recouped from that epic conflict and went to Oahu where she dove a few fire pits in outrage.
 Her most well known fire pit on Oahu is what is referred to today as Diamond Head Crater.
 Subsequently she ventured out to Molokai and afterward to Maui where she made the Haleakala Volcano.

 At the point when Namaka discovered that her sister was as yet alive, she went to Maui in outrage and destroyed Pele from limb to limb.
 Her bones stay on a slope in Maui called Kaiwiopele, or the bones of Pele, however her soul turned into a divine being and ventured to the Big Island where she made her outside flame pit, Halema`uma`u Crater.
 Halema`uma`u Crater is in the summit of the Kilauea Volcano, the world's most dynamic volcano.

 Her most powerful curses however are put aside for the individuals who take from her home.
 Guest's to the Big Island that bring home volcanic rock encounter awful fortunes and Pele's wrath by flames at their home or business.
-Every year Volcanoes National Park gets various bundles that guests try to sneak off the island and send them back with expectations of mitigating the curse.
+Every year Volcanoes National Park gets various bundles of things guests have taken with them and then return them back with expectations of mitigating the curse.